bdo-cash/reflow/README.md

 # Reflow

 A light-weight lock-free `series/parallel` combined scheduling framework for tasks.
+The goal is to maximize parallelism in order to minimize the execution time overall.

 ----